Teams and business

 2. In the Group Policy Editor, open Administrative Templates > Microsoft Edge > Password manager and protection.

-3. Choose Enable saving passwords to the password manager and click Disable > Apply > OK.
+3. Select Enable saving passwords to the password manager, then select Disable > Apply > OK.

-To verify that the built-in password manager is turned off, open Edge, click the Edge menu in the toolbar, and choose Settings > Passwords.
+To verify that the built-in password manager is turned off, open Edge, select the Edge menu in the toolbar, then select Settings > Passwords.

 If your team doesn’t use Windows Pro or Enterprise